MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **action** - The type of action that was performed on the calendar.
 This includes things like open, editing, adding shortcut, snooze, etc. Helps us ensure our calendar experience is functioning as expected and nothing has broken

 - **action_result** - Result of the action taken on calendar components.
 This can include values such as success, failure, unknown, and timeout.
-Used to track the success rate of actions and determine if there is a widespread issue with calendar actions.
+Used to track the success rate of actions and determine if there's a widespread issue with calendar actions.

 - **attachment_count** - Number of attachments of this calendar event.
 Helps us understand the user preference for adding event attachments.

 - **attendee_busy_status** - The free/busy status of the attendee that the action is related to.
 This value can be free, busy, or tentative.
-Helps us understand if there is an issue with actions related to a certain busy status.
+Helps us understand if there's an issue with actions related to a certain busy status.

 - **availability** - The availability value if the free/busy value has changed on the meeting.
 Helps us understand if there are issues with setting a certain availability value.